-On the evening of Monday January 29, 2018, our three-and-a-half year old daughter Vivian was playing outdoors with her father when she complained of a headache.
-Recalling that she had complained of a minor headache on several recent occasions, her father, a physician, sat Vivian on the lawn and briefly examined her.
-She had previously been diagnosed with strabismus, the most common eye deviation problem in children, and we hadn’t been too worried about it.
-But when her father noticed a subtle facial nerve palsy he was immediately concerned.
-The likelihood of two cranial nerve palsies without significant pathology was unlikely.
-An MRI performed 2 days later confirmed our worst fear.
+On the evening of Monday, January 29, 2018, our three-and-a-half year old daughter Vivian was playing outdoors with her father when she complained of a headache.
+Recalling that she had complained of a minor headache on several recent occasions, her father, a physician, sat Vivian on the lawn and examined her.
+She had been diagnosed with strabismus months before, the most common eye deviation problem in children, but when her father noticed a second cranial nerve palsy, he knew immediately a tumor was likely.
+A brain MRI was performed two days later, confirming our worst fears.

-Vivian couldn’t eat for 6 hours before the sedation, so each morning she would awake hungry but forego a meal.
-Immediately after awakening from sedation she would take her chemo pills, then wait 2 more hours to eat.
-This was probably the most difficult and challenging aspect of these 6 weeks.
-Vivian would miss breakfast every day.
-She was typically cleared to eat by noon, but her appetite was gone and she would often fall asleep by then.
-She would often go 16hrs at a time without food.
-She lost 12% of her body weight, blood counts went down, and she received one blood transfusion during the 4th week of treatment.
+Vivian couldn’t eat for six hours before the sedation, so each morning she would awake hungry but forego a meal.
+Immediately after awakening from sedation, she would take her chemo pills, then wait two more hours to eat.
+She was typically cleared to eat by noon, but her appetite was gone, and she would often fall asleep before eating.
+She would often go 16 hours at a time without food.
+She lost 12% of her body weight, blood counts went down, and she received one blood transfusion during the fourth week of treatment.
 Despite all of this, and the many appointments and long days in the hospital, Vivian rarely complained.
 She was a model patient, tolerant of the poking and prodding, always following our instructions.
 That she trusted us so completely remains humbling.

-Well before Vivian’s diagnosis we had scheduled a Spring Break trip to Hawaii.
-Vivian didn’t miss a single day of therapy, so we were able to make the trip as scheduled 2 days after she finished radiation treatments.
-We were able to spend time together as a family recuperating, resting, sleeping better and trying to expand Vivian’s diet.
-Vivian loves to swim, and after having a PICC line for 6 weeks which prevented normal bathing she swam like a fish the entire week.
+Well before Vivian’s diagnosis, we had scheduled a spring break trip to Hawaii.
+Vivian didn’t miss a single day of therapy, so we were able to make the trip as scheduled two days after she finished radiation treatments.
+We were able to spend time together as a family recuperating, resting, sleeping better, and trying to expand Vivian’s diet.
+Vivian loved to swim, and after having a PICC line for six weeks that prevented normal bathing, she swam like a fish the entire week.
 She was able to regain some of her spunk, stamina, and energy.
-Today, she is almost symptom free.
+She was almost symptom free.
 We believe we picked up on her symptoms earlier than normal, allowing for an earlier diagnosis and initiation of treatment earlier in the disease process.
-We are thankful she is doing so well.
+We were thankful she was doing so well.

-At the end of April we went to Disney World through the Make-a-Wish Foundation.
-Each time I realize we have a “Wish” kid it brings tears to my eyes and puts a knot in my stomach.
-Vivian is running around, dancing, laughing and behaving like any normal 3-year-old.
-As she relished in meeting her favorite princesses, we struggled to rationalize what we see and what we knew to be lurking inside her.
+At the end of April 2018, we went to Disney World through the Make-a-Wish Foundation.
+Each time I realized we had a “Wish” kid, it brought tears to my eyes and put a knot in my stomach.
+Vivian loved the experience and was running, dancing, laughing, and behaving like any normal 3-year-old.
+As she relished in meeting her favorite princesses, we struggled to rationalize what we observed and what we knew to be lurking inside her.

-Simon and I are immensely appreciative for the help and care Vivian has received from her providers.
-Her physicians have been amazing, and the nurses and supporting staff have all been kind and caring.
-As we’ve investigated this disease we are increasingly thankful for the many physicians, researchers and teams working behind the scene to identify a cure for this terrible disease, and we have created this foundation with the intention of doing our part to raise awareness of DIPG and to raise crucial funds that have spurred much of the recent and promising research that is slowly whittling away at DIPG.
+Simon and I are immensely appreciative for the help and care Vivian received from her providers.
+Her physicians were amazing, and the nurses and supporting staff were all kind and caring.
+As we’ve investigated this disease, we are increasingly thankful for the many physicians, researchers, and teams working behind the scenes to identify a cure for this terrible disease.
+We have partnered with this foundation with the goal of contributing in the effort to raise crucial funds that have spurred recent and promising research that is slowly whittling away at DIPG.
 A cure will come, and private research funding will have, and has already had, a pivotal role in slowly unraveling the complexities of this disease.